10 of the most endangered animals in Australia

 The southern right whale is a large baleen whale which visits southern Australian between late April and early November and is protected throughout Australian waters.

 Similar to its close relative the North Atlantic right whale, the species was hunted to the brink of extinction until it was protected under the International Convention for the Regulation of Whaling in the 1930s.
-In Australia, they are classified as endangered.
-When in Australian waters, the southern right whale is most at risk of entanglements, vessel strikes, and underwater noise, the impacts of climate change, and infrastructure/offshore development.
+In Australia, southern right whales are classified as endangered.
+When in Australian waters, the southern right whale is most at risk of entanglements, vessel strikes, underwater noise, and infrastructure/offshore development.

 5. Swift parrots

-The main threats facing swift parrots include habitat loss, predation by other species, and the increasing impacts of climate change.
-In Tasmania, they search for hollows within mature blue gum and black gum trees to raise their young; however, these are becoming harder to find due to land clearing and bushfires.
+The main threats facing swift parrots include habitat loss and predation by other species.
+In Tasmania, these birds search for hollows within mature blue gum and black gum trees to raise their young; however, these are becoming harder to find due to land clearing and bushfires.
+According to the IUCN, in 2025, there are less than 2,500 mature swift parrots left in the wild.

 Our partners in Tasmania at Bonorong Wildlife Hospital run the state’s first and only dedicated wildlife hospital, and the IFAW-supported veterinarian team has helped to give many swift parrots a second chance at life back in the wild over the years.